swharden/Maui.Graphics/readme.md

 * Navigate to the URL displayed in the output (e.g., http://localhost:1313)
 * The website updates in real time as markdown files are edited

-### Deployment
+### Deploy
-Commits to the `main` branch trigger a GitHub Action that uses Hugo to build the website in the cloud and deploy it using FTP (see [ci.yaml](.github/workflows/ci.yaml)).
+Commits to the `main` branch trigger a GitHub Action that uses Hugo to build the website in the cloud and deploy it using FTP (see [website.yaml](.github/workflows/website.yaml)).